kubeflow/website/content/en/docs/components/katib/experiment.md

 The [Covariance Matrix Adaptation Evolution Strategy](https://en.wikipedia.org/wiki/CMA-ES) is a stochastic derivative-free numerical optimization algorithm for optimization problems in continuous search spaces.
+You can also use [IPOP-CMA-ES](https://sci2s.ugr.es/sites/default/files/files/TematicWebSites/EAMHCO/contributionsCEC05/auger05ARCMA.pdf) and [BIPOP-CMA-ES](https://hal.inria.fr/inria-00382093/document), variant algorithms for restarting optimization when converges to local minimum.

 Katib supports the following algorithm settings: